KnowageLabs/Knowage-Documentation/user-guide/ka_user_userinterface.rst

 This is what is called *Behavioural Model*.
 It allows to:

-2.2.
-Main menu

 -  reduce the required number of analytical documents,
 -  code only once the behavioural and visibility rules on data,
 -  guarantee the uniform growth of the project over time,
 -  guarantee the respect of the visibility rules over time, with no limit on the number analytical documents that can be added.

 All the analytical documents are strictly related to the behavioural model.
-In fact, the behavioural model guides the behaviour of the analytical documents according to the userís role, managing the visibility of documents and data.
+In fact, the behavioural model guides the behaviour of the analytical documents according to the user‚Äôs role, managing the visibility of documents and data.

 Every role belongs to a predefined *role type* and In Table 2.1, the